lowrycode/table-tennis-league/README.md

 The same page is used for adding new club information and updating club information but when updating information the most recent version of the club information is pre-populated in the form.

 *NOTE: Since every update needs approval by the league administrator before being shown on the clubs page, updating club information actually creates a new ClubInfo record rather than updating an existing record.
 This approach ensures that older approved information is retained and the club remains visible on the clubs page while updates await approval.
-Any outdated records are also deleted every time a new ClubInfo record is created (on the front end website, not Django Admin Panel).*
+Any outdated records are also deleted every time a new ClubInfo record is created (on the front-end website, not Django Admin Panel).*

 When deleting club information, users can choose between deleting unapproved information only (to revert back to previously approved information) or to delete both approved and unapproved information (effectively removing all associated ClubInfo records for that club).
 Users have to tick a confirmation checkbox before doing the latter.